 The scheme is expected to cost $1.5 million to establish within the Australian Taxation Office and is planned to commence July 2017.
 It is forecasted to generate an additional $150 million in its first year of operation and $200 million in its second year from Australian consumers.
 The States and Territories will receive the revenue from the GST raised.
 The move will not affect international companies already collecting tax from Australians, such as Apple iTunes and Spotify.
 It will target big players such as Netflix, Amazon, Kobo, Tidal, and Adobe.

 How international companies and suppliers will implement the tax is still to be determined.
 The Bill has called for overseas companies to take ‘reasonable steps’ to ascertain whether buyers are from Australia, such as a .com.au email address or from an Australian issued credit card.
 However, both of these can easily be circumvented with gift cards and generic email addresses.
 Tax experts have admitted that drafting the legislation will be easy and “the challenge will be collecting the cash.”
-In addition to passing the Bill, there must be a unanimous agreement of the States and Territories before enactment of legislation.

 If you are selling intangible or virtual goods or provide consultancy and professional services for customers in Australia, the upcoming tax changes may affect you.
 Get in touch with our commercial lawyers to determine whether these GST reforms will affect your business.